Patagonia Tres Backpack 25L

-- Main compartment has plenty of room for extra notebooks or an extra outfit for after work; padded internal laptop sleeve for 15” laptop or smaller
+- Main compartment has plenty of room for extra notebooks or an extra outfit for after work

 - Front organization keeps cords and accessories where you want them

 - Converts from backpack to shoulder bag or briefcase with ease

 - Highly breathable mesh on the back panel and shoulder harness for all-day carrying comfort

 - 873 g (1 lb 14.8 oz)